 He plans to leave the harbor within two months, head south, and never return.

-He says this with a firm yet sad expression.
+He says this, pausing for a moment, with a firm yet sad expression.
 What is he thinking?
-It's not just suspicious; it's eerie.
+It's not just strange—it's mysterious.

 "John, where are you going?"

-He grabs a piece of paper from the desk and swiftly writes down two sets of numbers, the first being' 56.'
-Before I have a chance to see the other, he crumples the paper and tosses it into the trash.
+He grabs a piece of paper from the desk and quickly writes down two sets of numbers, the first being 56.
+Before I can see the second, he balls up the paper and tosses it into the trash.

-56S, 67W: Cape Horn, the southernmost tip of South America at the end of the world, juts out on the border of the Pacific and Atlantic Oceans.
-Until the Panama Canal's opening in the early 20th century, sailors knew the rough seas around Cape Horn as a terribly difficult place and a hair-raising graveyard of ships between the two oceans.
+56°S, 67°W: Cape Horn, the southernmost tip of South America, juts out at the meeting point of the Pacific and Atlantic Oceans.
+Before the Panama Canal opened in the early 20th century, the rough seas around Cape Horn were known as the only path between the two oceans—and a deadly, terrifying graveyard of ships.

-Between reinforcing Aomi, I frequently visit John's sailboat to discuss the two main routes to the legendary Cape, with the chart spread out before us.
-His opinion is as follows:
+While reinforcing Aomi, I frequently visit John's sailboat to discuss the two main routes to the legendary Cape, with the chart spread out on his cabin table before us.

-"The distress risk is too great if you sail endlessly south along the Pacific side of the South American continent to its southernmost point, Cape Horn.
-The huge, crashing waves would swallow your small boat in the stormy seas known as the Furious Fifties.
-But as you sail south through the Pacific, you can enter the Patagonian Archipelago, sail between these islands, and approach Cape Horn. "
+"The risk of distress is too great if you sail far south along the Pacific coast of South America to Cape Horn, the continent's southernmost point.
+The huge, crashing waves would easily swallow your small boat in the stormy seas known as the Furious Fifties.
+But as you sail south through the Pacific, you can enter the Patagonian Archipelago, navigate between its islands, and approach Cape Horn."

-"There, instead of giant waves, you will see the majestic mountains and glaciers of the Andes and the most unexplored islands on the planet.
-Sailing through the open sea to Cape Horn without passing through the Patagonian Archipelago would be like putting on a blindfold and climbing the Himalayas without seeing the beautiful scenery.
+"There, instead of giant waves, you'll see the majestic mountains and glaciers of the Andes, along with some of the most unexplored islands on the planet.
+Sailing to Cape Horn through the open sea without passing through the Patagonian Archipelago would be like climbing the Himalayas with a blindfold, missing the beautiful scenery along the way.
 What's the point?"

-In the Patagonia region of southern South America, a chain of islands stretches about 1,800 km.
-Sailing books describe this area as largely unexplored, with winds from the Andes strong enough to fly rocks, currents reaching 9 knots, and numerous reefs.
-Attempting this passage alone, I'd surely face distress.
-Turning to John, I reply,
+In the Patagonian region of southern South America, a chain of islands stretches for about 1,800 km.
+Sailing books describe this area as largely unexplored, with winds from the Andes strong enough to launch stones into the air, currents reaching 9 knots, and numerous reefs.
+Attempting this passage alone, I'd surely face danger.
+I turn to John and reply,

-"You'll encounter plenty of them in the South Atlantic after Cape Horn.
-What's the value in seeking the infernal sea's crashing waves?"
+"You'll encounter plenty of those in the South Atlantic after passing Cape Horn.
+What's the point of seeing the crashing waves in that sea of hell?"

-"It helps me think about life," I reply firmly.
+"It helps me think about life," I reply, firm in my conviction.

 John looks puzzled for a moment, then shakes his head.

-Sailing the open sea to Cape Horn, whether I face distress is a matter of luck.
-In the notorious Furious Fifties, if Aomi were to capsize and lose her mast in rough seas, sailing would become impossible.
-She will undoubtedly sink if her 5-millimeter reinforced plastic hull breaks in heavy seas.
+When sailing the open sea to Cape Horn, my survival depends entirely on luck.
+In the notorious Furious Fifties, if Aomi were to capsize and lose her mast in rough seas, sailing would be impossible.
+She would undoubtedly sink if her 5-millimeter reinforced plastic hull broke in heavy seas.

-However, whether Aomi will be in trouble in the Patagonian Archipelago depends on my efforts, caution, and navigational skills to avoid running aground.
+However, whether Aomi encounters trouble in the Patagonian Archipelago depends on my efforts, caution, and navigational skills.

-"Sailing the open sea means relying on luck; navigating island waters means relying on myself."
+"Sailing the open sea means relying on luck, but navigating island waters means relying on myself."

-I repeat it over and over in my mouth, and finally make up my mind.
+I repeat the words over and over, and finally make up my mind.

-My heart is as dark as a rainy sky, even darker than the joy of departure.
+My heart is as dark as a rainy sky, even though departure should be a joyful moment.
 I don't want to go to sea.
 I want to stay on land.
-I feel like a kamikaze pilot on a suicide mission, holding back tears and tightening my Hinomaru Hachimaki—the traditional Rising Sun headband symbolizing courage and effort.
+I feel like a kamikaze pilot on a suicide mission, holding back tears as I tighten my Hinomaru Hachimaki—the traditional Rising Sun headband.
 My feelings are now completely different from when I left Japan last year.
 At that time, I knew nothing about the sea.

-A storm starts as Aomi sails out to sea, and the land disappears from the horizon behind me.
+A storm begins as Aomi sails out to sea, and the land disappears on the horizon behind me.
 The tops of the waves begin to curl out like tongues, then crash violently over the hull.
-The sky and the sea are all gloomy gray, but the tongue of water I look up at is transparent green, as clear as a thick sheet of glass against the gray sky.
+The sky and sea are all gloomy gray, but the tongue of water I look up at is a transparent green—clear as a thick sheet of glass against the gray sky.

 I quickly replace the regular jib in front of the mast with a small storm jib.
-Still, Aomi tilts more than 50 degrees sideways, and the cabin window is now underwater.
-The view of the seawater through the small acrylic window is a deep, soul-cleansing blue, hard to imagine from the murky gray sea.
+Still, Aomi tilts more than 50 degrees to the side, and the cabin window is now underwater.
+The view of the seawater through the small acrylic window is a deep, soul-cleansing blue, hard to imagine from the gloomy gray sea.
 Countless white bubbles flow through the water.
-It is like being in an aquarium; no, I feel like being in a submarine.
+It's like being in an aquarium—no, more like being in a submarine.

 My body, no longer used to the boat's rocking, is already rejecting it.
-Feeling nauseous, I enter the cabin, remove my oilskin jacket and pants, both drenched with spray, and collapse onto the violently rocking bed as if struck by severe illness.
-During my more than six months on land, I have forgotten what the sea was.
+Feeling as if I might vomit from Aomi's constant rise and fall, I enter the cabin, peel off my oilskin jacket and pants—both drenched with spray—and collapse onto the violently rocking bed as if struck by a severe illness.
+After more than six months on land, I had forgotten what the real sea was.
 Now I am back.

-Seasick and groggy in bed, I find myself remembering my life in the U.S. I recall the days I longed for Cape Horn while I continued earning money and remodeling work on Aomi.
-I was so passionate about it that I even forgot to eat—now I understand that dreaming of the voyage on land is the most pleasant part of the journey across the sea.
+Seasick and groggy in bed, I find myself remembering my life in the U.S. I recall the days I longed for Cape Horn, working hard to earn money and remodeling Aomi little by little.
+I was so passionate that I even forgot to eat—now I understand that dreaming of the voyage from land is the most enjoyable part of a sea journey.

 "I was careless; I let my guard down."